 4. a.
-Unless its factsheet states that a given sub-fund may not invest more than 10% of its net assets in units of UCITS and/or UCI, the SICAV may acquire units in UCITS and/or other UCI referred to in section 5. point 1.e. ("other UCI") provided that it does not invest more than 20% of its net assets in the same UCITS or other UCI.
+Unless its factsheet states that a given sub-fund may not invest more than 10% of its net assets in units of UCITS and/or UCI, the SICAV may acquire units in b.
+Investments in units of other UCI may not exceed, in total, 30% of the net assets of the SICAV.

+UCITS and/or other UCI referred to in section 5. point 1.e. ("other UCI") provided that it does not invest more than 20% of its net assets in the same UCITS or other UCI.